Shadow-Boxx/vagrant-ansible-sandbox/README.md

   + Virtualbox for creating and running VMs locally.
 Though one can use VMWare or KVM.
   + Vagrant
   + Access to Virtualbox images.
-We provide a URL to

 ## How is this Sandbox organized